floatinghotpot/coding-to-monetization/README.md

 We need to use a technical framework called Cordova.

-Originally a product developed by a small team acquired by Adobe, it was renamed PhoneGap (http://phonegap.com/).
-Adobe later turned it open source and donated it to the Apache Foundation, then called [Apache Cordova] (https://cordova.apache.org/).
+Originally a product developed by a small team acquired by Adobe, it was renamed [PhoneGap](http://phonegap.com/).
+Adobe later turned it open source and donated it to the Apache Foundation, then called [Apache Cordova](https://cordova.apache.org/).

 Now Cordova has become a very popular technical framework, but also sought after by many commercial companies, in addition to Adobe, Intel, Microsoft, IBM and other companies have also introduced support Cordova products.

 The Cordova technology framework provides a command-line tool developed using nodejs, as well as a variety of plug-ins.

-We first have to install [nodejs] (https://nodejs.org/en/), after installation, it will provide two basic commands:
+We first have to install [nodejs](https://nodejs.org/en/), after installation, it will provide two basic commands:
 ```bash
 $ which node
 /usr/local/bin/node